 - Bump detection cannot detect movements that occur when the camera is not connected to a live system.

-- The camera is detected as bumped when the reading from the accelerometer is sufficiently different from the last reading that was sent.
+- The camera is detected as bumped when the reading from the accelerometer is sufficiently different from the last reading.
 Therefore gradual changes (for example, a slipping camera mount) may not be detected until they are large enough to trigger a new notification.